nanobox-io/nanobox-guides-old/source/python/dev-workflow.html.md

 # Generate a new build
 $ nanobox build

-# Deploy the build into your sim platform
+# Deploy the build into your sim platform (outside of your dev console)
 $ nanobox sim deploy
 ```